-It is interesting to note from Table 2 that of the thirteen TDD+FDD operators, seven operators launched FDD LTE first, and six operators launched TDD LTE first.
-In other words, there is an even split between which network came first.
+It is interesting to note from Table 2.1-2 that of the 18 TDD+FDD operators, seven operators launched TDD LTE first, ten operators launched FDD LTE first, and two operators launched both on the same day.
+In other words, there is a fairly even split between which network came first.
 Clearly there are motives for both existing FDD operators to adopt TDD, and for existing TDD operators to adopt FDD.